 The provision for PRC land appreciation tax is estimated according to the requirements set forth in the relevant PRC tax laws and regulations which is charged at progressive rates ranging from 30% to 60% of the appreciation value, with certain allowable deductions.

-No provision for PRC enterprise income tax has been made for the year ended 31st July, 2020 as the subsidiaries in the PRC did not generate any assessable profit for the year.
+No provision for PRC enterprise income tax has been made for both years as the subsidiaries in the PRC did not generate any assessable profit for the years.